kristianmandrup/mercury-hsx-reader/README.md

-# jsx-reader
+# msx-reader

-A reader to hook in JSX syntax to JavaScript, using [sweet.js](http://sweetjs.org/).
+A reader to hook in MSX syntax to JavaScript, using [sweet.js](http://sweetjs.org/).
 Why?
-Because now you can use any other language extensions (macros) with JSX.
+Because now you can use any other language extensions (macros) with MSX.
 All you have to do is integrate sweet.js in your pipeline and you can have everything, including *working* sourcemaps and nice errors across all things.